vancouvercommunitynetwork/user_data_migration/README.md

 	- des_directory is where the folder in the remote host

 #### Programe Procedure
-- Will check if the 4 requirement exist: file,passwd_file=,remoteHost and des\_directory
+- Will check if the 4 requirement exist: file, passwd_file, remoteHost and des\_directory
 - Then check if user exist
 - Once all the checks pass it will do the extraction
 - If a replaceable string exist it will do the replacement